rancher/rancher-docs/shared-files/_glossary.md

         Local cluster
     </dt>
     <dd>
-        An alternative name for the <i>Rancher server</i>, the cluster which hosts Rancher and manages other clusters.
+        An alternative name for the <i>Rancher server</i>, the Kubernetes cluster that hosts Rancher and manages other clusters.
 Here, <i>local</i> refers to the location of the Rancher installation, not to the user's local workstation.
 Local clusters can be hosted on-premises, in air-gapped environments, or in the cloud.
     </dd>
     <p>
         <b>Synonyms:</b> <i>Rancher server, Upstream cluster</i>
     </p>
     <p>
-        <b>Related terms:</b> <i>Managed cluster</i>
+        <b>Related terms:</b> <i>Downstream cluster, Hosted cluster, Imported cluster, Managed cluster</i>
     </p>
 </dl>